stouffer/EvoGeoModules/manuscript/manuscript.md

 drive the structure of ecological communities.
 It remains unclear, however, how the structure of communities at larger spatial scales either influences or is influenced by local coevolutionary processes, and how mechanisms acting at different scales feedback into one another.
-Most of these feedbacks are mediated by the structure of ecological interactions, *i.e.* how they are distributed within communities.
+The structure of ecological interactions determine how these feedbacks are distributed among species of a community.
 Here we show that, though species interactions vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained across different scales.
-Intriguingly, this also occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
+Notably, this also occurs despite the fact that community variation at the local scale tends to weaken or remove community-wide coevolutionary signal.
 When considered in terms of the interplay between coevolutionary theory and community ecology,